snakebyte69/uBee512/README.md

 The compilation guide can be found under [doc/INSTALL.md](doc/INSTALL.md)

 This is an unoffical fork of the uBee512 source.
-For more information, see the Microbee Discord https://discord.gg/hSsTfsA6gy
+For more information, see the Microbee Programmers Discord https://discord.gg/hSsTfsA6gy